 Since 15 January 2019, Internet law expert PD Dr. Matthias C. Kettemann, LL.M.
 (Harvard) is head of the research programme "Regulatory Structures and the Emergence of Rules in Online Spaces" at the Leibniz Institute for Media Research | Hans-Bredow-Institut.
 In line with his previous work, he leads a team of doctoral students and researchers who investigate the rules under which new forms and practices of social understanding and self-assurance emerge in digital communication spaces, and especially in social networks.

 Matthias C. Kettemann previously led the projects "Crisis of Normativity and Normativity of the Crisis in the Internet" and "The Normative Order of the Internet.
 Perspectives and Potentials of Internet Governance" at the Cluster of Excellence “The Emergence of Normative Orders” at Goethe University Frankfurt am Main.
 He was a member of the directorate of the Cluster of Excellence, convenor of the Frankfurt Colloquium for Internet Research, co-convenor of the "Norms, Plurality, Critique, Postdoctoral Dialogue Series" and founder and co-lead of the Research Focus "Internet and Society".
-As the first legal scholar in Germany, Dr. Kettemann is completing his postdoctoral ‘habilitation’ at the Faculty of Law of Goehte University for the subjects "Internet law", international law and legal theory.
+As the first legal scholar in Germany, Dr. Kettemann has completed his postdoctoral ‘habilitation’ at the Faculty of Law of Goehte University for the subjects "Internet law", international law and legal theory in June 2019.
 In 2018, Matthias C. Kettemann was also project manager of a project of Stanford University on deliberative democracy at the example of the German Network Enforcement Act.